BlurryFace04/CyberTunnel/README.md

 ```
 ### Obtain and install SSL/TLS certificate:
 ```
-sudo certbot --nginx -d <DOMAIN-NAME>.in
+sudo certbot --nginx -d <DOMAIN-NAME>
 ```
 ### Certbot automatically sets up a renewal process via a systemd timer, test the renewal process by running:
 ```
 sudo certbot renew --dry-run
 ```
 ## Troubleshooting
-If the website is not accessible on https://<DOMAIN-NAME>.in, follow these steps:
+If the website is not accessible on https://<DOMAIN-NAME>, follow these steps:
 ### 1. Update SSH configuration on Ubuntu Server
 Open the "sshd_config" file:
 ```